madsynn/kaw-reference/_ebs/the-barrenorchard.md

 ---
+layout: epic-battle
 title: The Barren Orchard
+subtitle: Epic Battle Details
 description: The Barren Orchard epic battle guide for the kingdoms at war game
-layout: epic-battle
-date: 2017-06-05
 published: true
 ---